ibm-watson-iot/blockchain-samples/simple_contract_hyperledger/README.md

 # Using the Basic contract sample for Watson IoT Platform integration

-The Basic contract is a sample blockchain contract that is provided by IBM to help you to get started with blockchain development and integration on the IBM Watson IoT Platform.
+The Basic contract is a sample hyperledger blockchain contract that is provided by IBM to help you to get started with blockchain development and integration on the IBM Watson IoT Platform.

 You can use the Basic contract sample to create a blockchain contract that tracks and stores asset data from a device that is connected to your Watson IoT Platform organization.
 The Basic blockchain sample is the default smart contract for getting started with writing blockchain contracts.
 The contract is developed in GoLang and includes create, read, update, and delete asset data operations for tracking device data on the IBM Blockchain ledger.

 ## Downloading the Basic sample
 You can download the Basic blockchain contract sample from the [IBM Blockchain contracts](https://github.com/ibm-watson-iot/blockchain-samples/tree/master/simple_contract_hyperledger) repository on GitHub.
 The Basic contract is also deployed by default in the sample IBM Blockchain environment that you can deploy on Bluemix.

+Contract code in IBM Blockchain can be written today in the ‘Go’ programming language, and future support is planned for other languages.
+Contract code written for IBM Blockchain can include three types of methods:

+- `deploy`
+- `invoke`
+- `query`

+You can execute contract code from either the command line or from a REST interface.
+Both methods are possible with the Basic blockchain contract sample, as outlined on this page.

+To call a method, you must pass a JSON string to the chaincode instance.
+This string must include the function name and required arguments passed as key-value pairs.
+You can have more that one method of a type defined in the contract.

+For more information about setting up REST and Swagger can be found [here](https://github.com/hyperledger/fabric/blob/master/docs/API/CoreAPI.md).

 ## Creating the base contract